Spadassin/OpenCore-Legacy-Patcher/docs/INSTALLER.md

 This doc is centered around downloading and writing the macOS installer to a USB.
 If you're already familiar with how to do this, you can skip.

-* Note: 16GB+ USB will be required for the installer
+* Note: 16GB+ USB will be required for the installer.
+It has to formatted in apfs format.

 ## Creating the installer